denis0001-dev/knowledge-base/Code/Kotlin/Libraries/Haze/Materials/Materials.md

 ### HazeMaterials

 A class which contains functions to build HazeStyles which implement 'material-like' styles.
-It is inspired by the material APIs available in SwiftUI, but it makes no attempt to provide the exact effects provided in iOS (unlike [CuperintoMaterials](#cupertinomaterials) below).
+It is inspired by the material APIs available in SwiftUI, but it makes no attempt to provide the exact effects provided in iOS (unlike [CupertinoMaterials](#cupertinomaterials) below).
 ![[Haze.png]]

 Class reference: [HazeMaterials](api/haze-materials/dev.chrisbanes.haze.materials/-haze-materials/index.html).